nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 Mobile devices are becoming the main way people access the Internet.
 Native applications are also becoming more popular.
 Mobile friendliness is one of the design principles of the CKB.
 Nervos applications should be able to run smoothly on mobile devices and integrate with mobile platforms.

 CKB supports light clients.
 CKB uses verifiable data structure for the block headers, which substantially accelerates the synchronization of light clients.
 Benefiting from CKB's state centric design, light clients can obtain latest states (P1CS) without having to repeat the computation.
-Light clients can also only subscribe to a small subset of P1 Cells that they care about, minimizing local storage and bandwith requirements.
+Light clients can also only subscribe to a small subset of P1 Cells that they care about, minimizing local storage and bandwidth requirements.
 Nervos' light clients can provide excellent local user experience, allowing CKB queries, messaging and other functionality, allowing mobile applications benefiting from the blockchain technologies.

 ## Summary of Benefits

 We believe Nervos CKB provides an exciting alternative to the current general purpose computing platform blockchains.
-Wesummarize here its benefits over the current leading platforms in scalability, available and multi-paradigm support.
+We summarize here its benefits over the current leading platforms in scalability, available and multi-paradigm support.

 ### Scalability